MiamiOH-CSE274/Interactive-Debugging/README.md

 Create a project file, and add sierpinski.cpp to the project.
 Also, look at correct-triangle.html to see an example of correct output.
 Skim/read the source code for sierpinski.cpp, and try to answer the following questions:

 * 1.a) What is the purpose of this program?
+* To create a Sierpinski Triangle
 * 1.b) Does the program produce output?
 If so, what kind of output is it, and where does it end up?
+* The program produces output in the form of an html file.
+This ends up stored in a file in your computer and does open when you run the program.
+You need to open the file seperately to see this output.
 * 1.c) Does the program accept input?
 If so, what kind of input, and how is it provided?
+* The program accepts an integer as input, which is the size of the triangle.
+This input is hard coded into the main method of the program.

 Step 2
 -------